 Social science is a broad range of academic subjects that concern the study of society and human interaction.
 Here are just a few examples of social sciences:

 The University of Essex is a leader in many social science areas, but it is particularly strong in the field of political science.
-What makes Essex stand out from the crowd?
+So, what makes Essex stand out from the crowd?

 The University of Essex's reputation as a top university for politics is recognised around the world.
-In the UK, it is ranked in the top 5 for the subject (Times and Sunday Times Good University Guide 2018).
-The University is also ranked in the world’s top 40 universities for Politics and International Studies by the QS World University Rankings 2018 – an even more impressive achievement!
+In the UK, the University ranks in the top 5 for the subject (Times and Sunday Times Good University Guide 2020).
+The University is also ranked in the world’s top 40 universities for Politics and International Studies by the QS World University Rankings by Subject 2019 – an even more impressive achievement!

 The University of Essex department responsible for teaching this subject is the Department for Government.
 The Department brings together some of the biggest names in the field to give its students an incredible insight into modern politics.